 “How do you find content?”

-That’s one of the top three questions seasoned social media professional are normally asked.
+That’s one of the top three questions seasoned social media professionals are normally asked.
 Along with finding the perfect time to post and which social media channels to post on, business owners, entrepreneurs, and those new to digital marketing are often faced with the challenge of finding interesting and engaging social media content to share with followers.
 It’s not easy.
-And frankly, it’s a time consuming process, but with a few thoughtful tactics, curating content to share with your Facebook and Twitter followers (and everywhere else you’re at) can be simplified.
+And frankly, it’s a time-consuming process, but with a few thoughtful tactics, curating content to share with your Facebook and Twitter followers (and everywhere else you’re at) can be simplified.
 This is how we do it at WebDevStudios (WDS).